 This initiative all started when the National Trust created Preservation Week back in 1971.

-With this initiative it is hoped that the public are aware of preserving our historical past and also enhance our historic communities.
+With this initiative, it is hoped that the public is aware of preserving our historical past and also enhancing our historic communities.

 Preserving Our Heritage

-Not only do the National Trust provide leadership but they are also educators as well.
-They provide articles, case studies, and journals as well as organizing conferences and training.
+Not only does the National Trust provide leadership but they are also educators as well.
+They provide articles, case studies, and journals as well as organize conferences and training.

 There is even a quarterly magazine entitled Preservation, and also there is a blog where people can showcase their stories.